Is Macy’s Closing A Store Near You? Here’s A Complete List

 - Valley Fair, West Valley City, UT (106,000 square feet; opened in 1970; 53 associates);

-Announced Year-End 2016 Closings:
+Announced Year-End 2016 Closings

 The following Macy’s locations will be offering final clearance sales starting Monday, Jan.
 9; the sales will run for approximately eight to 12 weeks, with the exception of the Lancaster Mall, as final clearance sales are already in progress at that location.